a139573/animal-classification/README.md

 ```bash
 uv pip install -e .
 ```
-Or, if you have CUDA available:
+**(Recommended)** Or, if you have CUDA available:
 ```bash
 uv pip install -e ".[gpu]"
 ```

 ### 4. 🧪 Install Built Wheel (QA/Internal Testing)

-If you have a pre-built wheel file (.whl) from the uv build command and want to test the non-editable final artifact (e.g., for QA or distributing a specific version), use the file path.
+If you downloaded the pre-built wheel file (.whl) from testpypi, use the following command.

 To install the CPU-only version: